28 Things to Do in Myrtle Beach in the Winter

 The Christmas Show of the South

 Myrtle Beach is home to many great theaters, and each of them puts on unique shows that help people get into the holiday spirit.
-The Carolina Opry celebrates 36 seasons of The Christmas Show Of The South which features new cast members, endless holiday decorations, the Calvin Gilmore orchestra and much more.
+The Carolina Opry celebrates 38 seasons of The Christmas Show Of The South which features new cast members, endless holiday decorations, the Calvin Gilmore orchestra, and much more.

 The South’s Grandest Christmas Show

-The Alabama Theater is bringing back The South’s Grandest Christmas Show once again!
-The talented cast of the Alabama Theater will be performing many of your favorite holiday tunes as well as some new tunes you’ll be sure to love.
-Get ready to laugh, sing and celebrate this season with the Alabama Theater.
+The Alabama Theatre is bringing back The South’s Grandest Christmas Show once again!
+The talented cast of the Alabama Theatre will be performing many of your favorite holiday tunes as well as some new tunes you’ll be sure to love.
+Get ready to laugh, sing and celebrate this season with the Alabama Theatre.

 Other theaters in the area that have holiday-themed shows include: Happy family celebrating at a Christmas show, one of the things you can do this winter in Myrtle Beach.